Gobius kolombatovici

-Gobius kolombatovici is a species of goby native to the northern Adriatic Sea where it occurs at depths of from 15 to 38 m in areas with patches of rock and softer sediments.
+Gobius kolombatovici is a species of goby native to the northern Adriatic Sea where it occurs at depths of 15 to 38 m in areas with patches of rock and softer sediments.
 This species can reach a length of 9.2 cm SL.
 The specific name honours the Croatian mathematician, naturalist and taxonomist Juraj Kolombatovic (1843-1908), who carried out extensive work on the small inshore fishes of the Adriatic Sea.